Pay Attention To Life: 10 Mindfulness Exercises To Help You

 Your thoughts shape your reality.

-- At the end, review.
+• At the end, review.
 How many were productive?
-How many were bullshit?

-This is your secret weapon for high-stress situations:
+This mindfulness exercies is your secret weapon for high-stress situations:

 Use this before big meetings, tough conversations, or whenever you need to center yourself.
 It’s like hitting the pause button on stress.